 1. Free Admission to the Istana Grounds for Singaporeans and PRs

 There are two queues at the Orchard Road entrance to the Istana grounds, one for Singaporeans and Permanent Residents (PRs), and the other for foreign visitors.
 The one for Singaporeans and PRs is normally shorter.
 Have your pink or blue NRIC ready to get your free entry.
-Foreign visitors need to pay a $1 admission fee.
+Foreign visitors need to pay an admission fee.
 After clearing the gate, both queues converge into a single queue for security screening, so be prepared for a bit of a wait during busy periods.

 2. Activities within the Istana Grounds